conda/conda-dot-org/learn/faq.md

 ## Can I use conda to manage non-Python packages?

 Yes, conda can be used to manage non-Python packages.
-While conda is widely known for its capabilities in managing Python packages, it is not limited to Python alone. conda supports package management for multiple programming languages, including R, Java, C/C++, and more.
-It allows you to install, manage, and update packages from different languages, ensuring consistent package installations and dependencies across the projects.
+While conda is widely known for its capabilities in managing Python packages, it is not limited to Python alone.
+Conda supports package management for multiple programming languages, including R, Java, C/C++, and more.
+It allows you to install, manage, and update packages from different languages, ensuring consistent package installations and dependencies across your projects.

 To install a non-Python package, you can use the following command:
 ```